libremesh/lime-sdk/README.md

 While developing new features, or just testing out fixes, being able to see them in action without having to reflash a device can be useful.
 To achieve this you can spin a [QEMU](https://en.wikipedia.org/wiki/QEMU) virtual machine and boot the image with your edits.
-Theese instruction are based on [Lede documentation](https://lede-project.org/docs/guide-developer/test-virtual-image-using-armvirt) but are a bit more specific to libremesh building process.
+These instruction are based on [LEDE documentation](https://lede-project.org/docs/guide-developer/test-virtual-image-using-armvirt) but are a bit more specific to LibreMesh building process.

-First of all you need to create your cooked version of LiMe firmware, see [up here](#preparing-the-local-environment).
+First of all you need to create your cooked version of LibreMesh firmware for the `armvirt` target, see [up here](#preparing-the-local-environment).

+    cd lime-sdk
+    ./cooker -c armvirt/generic --flavor=lime_default --update-feeds

-Once `cooker` finishes to build the image you'll find the needed files in the `output` folder of `lime-sdk`, they will be located in a subfolder accordingly to the architecture and profile choosen.
-The intersting files are
+Once `cooker` finishes to build the image you'll find the needed files in the `output` folder of `lime-sdk`, they will be located in a subfolder accordingly to the architecture and profile chosen.
+The interesting files are:

  * lede-17.01.2-lime-XXXX-zImage
  * lede-17.01.2-lime-XXXX-root.ext4.gz

-Uncompress `lede-17.01.2-lime-XXXX-root.ext4.gz` unsing `gunzip lede-17.01.2-lime-XXXX-root.ext4.gz`
+Uncompress `lede-17.01.2-lime-XXXX-root.ext4.gz` using `gunzip -k lede-17.01.2-lime-XXXX-root.ext4.gz`

 Now you need to install qemu in order to boot the image, usually it's available inside the repositories of the distribution.
 Here some quick links documenting how to install it on [Debian](https://wiki.debian.org/QEMU) or [ArchLinux](https://wiki.archlinux.org/index.php/QEMU).

 Note that if you
-want to use an image built for arm you should have `qemu-system-arch` command available, often provided by `qemu-arch-extra` package.
+want to use an image built for arm you should have `qemu-system-arm` command available, often provided by `qemu-system-arm` or `qemu-arch-extra` package.

 Now it's time to spin the virtual machine.

 ### Using plain QEMU
-Plain qemu can be launched straight from the commandline, if you don't need to access webui and just want to have a shell you can issue
+Plain qemu can be launched straight from the command line, if you don't need to access LibreMesh web interface and just want to have a shell you can issue

-`$ qemu-system-arm -nographic -M virt -m 64 -kernel lede-17.01.2-lime-XXXX-zImage -drive file=lede-17.01.2-lime-XXXX-root.ext4,format=raw,if=virtio -append 'root=/dev/vda rootwait'`
+`qemu-system-arm -nographic -M virt -m 64 -kernel lede-17.01.2-lime-XXXX-armvirt-zImage -drive file=lede-17.01.2-lime-XXXX-armvirt-root.ext4,format=raw,if=virtio -append 'root=/dev/vda rootwait'`

-And you will find yourself inside the VM booted.
+Press enter and you will find yourself inside the VM booted.

 You can also have access to the web interface configuring a tap device on the host as follows.